kailash-manasarovar/statement/docs/timeline/2024/october.md

 - On my way home from Fátima, I stop in Madrid and see [Inma again](../2024/march/13-end.md#madrid) on Sunday 26th October.
 - As I'm driving into Madrid, the same lethal Google maps app hack fires up.
 - They're trying to make me crash the car.
-- I meet Inma and ask her what Paloma has said.
+- I meet Inma and ask her what [Paloma the Spanish official](#meeting-inma-and-paloma-the-spanish-official) has said.
 - She tells me Paloma thinks we are both in danger.
 - She also tells me that Paloma had looked up *Vidal SASTRE SANCHEZ HORNERO* in the Generalitat systems and found no record of a man with that name.
 - When I hear that I know I'm being fobbed off.
-- Outrageously - I wasn't to know until a lot later that - two days before, someone with the name Vidal SASTRE SANCHEZ HORNERO was [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
+- Outrageously - I wasn't to know until a lot later that - two days before, someone with the name Vidal SASTRE SANCHEZ HORNERO was [picking up a Generalitat-funded prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
 - Inma then tells me that Paloma did speak to her sister in La Sella as she said she would and yes, indeed, everyone in Denia knows who I am and not in a good way.
 - She does not elaborate on that apart from a suggestion that everyone found me horribly offensive.
+- I tell her they [shutdown my security-cam](#the-router-malfunctions-while-im-in-fatima) while I was away and they must have been coming into my apartment.
+- I'm concerned for my safety.
-- I ask her what am I going to do if they try to murder me when I get home.
+- I ask her what am I going to do if they try to murder me by poison when I get home.
-- She says I should call the police.
+- She says, strangely, I should call the police.
 - I remember what Paloma told us about the police in the region.
 - I'm obviously not going to call the police if they try to murder me by poison, and Inma and Paloma know it.
 - They decided to throw me to the wolves.
 Like everyone else.